-91 Secretariat to the Standing Joint Committee for the Scrutiny of Regulations 1995.
+91. Secretariat to the Standing Joint Committee for the Scrutiny of Regulations 1995.

-92 Various constitutional authorities have argued that the discretion to grant individual exceptions to a law made by a delegate must be provided explicitly or by necessary implication by Parliament (see, for example, the authorities cited in the Ninth report of the Standing Joint Committee for the Scrutiny of Regulations, 1993, and in the Standing
+Various constitutional authorities have argued that the discretion to grant individual exceptions to a law made by a delegate must be provided explicitly or by necessary implication by Parliament (see, for example, the authorities cited in the Ninth report of the Standing Joint Committee for the Scrutiny of Regulations, 1993, and in the Standing Joint Committee's report on Bill C-62, 1995).
+By contrast, however, certain obiter statements in a recent Federal Court of Appeal decision imply that a delegate empowered to make subordinate law has the power to grant dispensations from the law he or she makes, unless it appears that it was Parliament's

-Critics also raised concerns about the constitutional capacity of Parliament to authorize negotiated arrangements which could have the effect of imposing criminal liability on an employee of a company negotiating a compliance agreement: "citizens could be convicted and fined or imprisoned, not because they disobeyed a law, but because they disobeyed a private agreement between a designated regulatory authority and their employer."93 These critics argue that this aspect of Bill C-62 would have violated the Canadian Charter of Rights and Freedoms, which declares that Canada "is founded on principles that recognize the rule of law."
+Critics also raised concerns about the constitutional capacity of Parliament to authorize negotiated arrangements which could have the effect of imposing criminal liability on an employee of a company negotiating a compliance agreement: "citizens could be convicted and fined or imprisoned, not because they disobeyed a law, but because they disobeyed a private agreement between a designated regulatory authority and their employer."
+These critics argue that this aspect of Bill C-62 would have violated the Canadian Charter of Rights and Freedoms, which declares that Canada "is founded on principles that recognize the rule of law."